Jo Yihwan’s head felt like a ton of bricks.

 “Oh, shut up!
 It’s not even your sausage!”

-The band leader meant to laugh—because how could he not?—but the otherwise jovial noise came out sounding like a cross between a pig’s snort and a smoker’s cough.
-Damn this cough and clogged nose.
+The band leader meant to laugh.
+How could he not?
+But the otherwise jovial noise came out sounding like a cross between a pig’s snort and a smoker’s cough.
+Cough and clogged nose combo, you win.

 “The drips are helping me get better.
 I’ll be fine.”

-“We can postpone it to next week, Yihwan-ah,” Fi said, reassuringly.
+“We can postpone it to next week, Yihwan-ah,” Fi said.
 “We are ahead of schedule—you don’t have to worry.”

 Yihwan strained his ears when he heard another voice from the far end of the vehicle.
 Something about a seatbelt.
 Or seatbelts.